dzmitry-duboyski/encryption-text/readme.md

 The main idea is to replace characters in your text with other characters from the code table that look the same or similar.
 After processing, the appearance of the text may change, but the meaning will not be lost.
 After replacing characters, your text will remain readable for humans, but processing it by various systems will be significantly complicated.

+P.S.
+At the moment, Latin and Cyrillic characters are supported.
+This means that characters that are not included in the Latin and Cyrillic alphabets will be skipped, and in the final version they will be displayed in their original form.

 ## **Application area:**